 In November the blog had its fifth birthday.
 It was an occasion to reflect on how far we have come and where we want to head.
 Here we describe our new i2Insights Ambassadors program to acknowledge those who champion the blog and to highlight ways supporters can help the blog achieve its aims.

 We also share the highlights of 2020 and major improvements made to the blog this year.
 Finally we showcase 13 blog posts published in 2020 that achieved more than 750 views.

 If you are looking for short, thought-provoking reading, there are now well over 300 blog posts to choose from.
-Rummage through the blog scroll or the list of highlighted posts.
+Rummage through the blog scroll or the list of highlighted posts (this list was removed on 5/8/21).
 Or search the index or use the advanced search to find topics that may interest you.